genilab/genilab.github.io/JOINUS.md

 > Note: We currently do not have financial support available.

-We are continously looking into Grant Opportunities and applying for support.
+We are continously looking into Grant opportunities and applying for support.
 We are happy to provide guidance and support to look into these applications.
 If you would like to put together a proposal to apply for a grant or fellowship, please reach out to discuss potential collaboration and support.

 Explore our [Project Ideas](COLLABORATING.md#project-ideas) to get inspired.